 All Age service Second Sunday of the month 11 am

-Tea and cakes served at all services
+Tea and cake served

 The Coastal Recycling Community Fund has